developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 from such a provider^^ and ^^has a specific subject claim^^ in its JWT token.

 If this all sounds a bit too vague, let's see some code to make it more clear.
-The TF code below will create an Azure [user assigned identity] as well as an AWS IAM Role to trust such identity.
+The TF code below will create an Azure user assigned identity[^3] as well as an AWS IAM Role to trust such identity.

 ```hcl title="vm-identity/versions.tf"